 Previously the UK was constrained by membership of the European Union and detailed EU rules on Assisted Area status.
 The report argues the government should now use the freedoms of Brexit to pursue a bold inward investment policy focused on less productive regions.
 This should include:

-- Formal tax incentives for Foreign Direct Investment.
-The UK should introduce a set of formal tax and regulatory incentives for overseas investors in the UK.
+The UK should introduce a set of formal tax and regulatory incentives for overseas investors to bring FDI into the UK.
 The report sets out options to achieve this, including locally targeted incentives, or industry-specific reliefs.
 Whatever policy the UK chooses, the report argues that the UK should be doing much more to remain competitive at a time when the rest of the G20 is scrambling to attract world leading companies and investors to their shores.

 Rob Largan MP, Committee Member of the Levelling Up Taskforce and MP for High Peak: